VincentGsell/FMeX/README.md

 # FMeX

-FMeX (aka Delphi FMX Extended) is a collection of class which aimd to leverage performance and usability of 3D FMX library.
+FMeX (aka Delphi FMX Extended) is a collection of class which aimd to leverage performance and usability of FMX library.

+History :
+- 20190520 : Code reorg, Add OBJ loader.
+- 20190301 : Added Hud concept.
+- 20181201 : Added Spine2D (Early - To rewrite)

 ## Goal and target